RightMesh/meshIM/README.md

 ## Dependencies

-Aside from RightMesh, meshIM uses [Gson](https://github.com/google/gson) for JSON serialization and Room for database abstraction, as well as some other Google support libraries for backwards compatibility.
+Aside from RightMesh, meshIM uses [Gson](https://github.com/google/gson) for JSON serialization, Room for database abstraction, and some other Google support libraries for backwards compatibility.